New York City waste management system: Trash incineration

 In 1885, New York City opened the nation's first trash incinerator on Governors Island.
-All the way up to the 1960s, 11 unfiltered trash incinerators operated in NYC, burning garbage without regulation.
+Until the 1960s, eleven unfiltered trash incinerators operated in NYC, burning garbage without regulation.
 The last municipal incinerators in the city closed in the 1990s.

 Currently, trash from Manhattan is sent to the Essex County Resource Recovery Facility, a waste-to-energy incineration power station.
 Ash from the incinerator is sent to landfills, after recoverable metal is extracted.

 Landfills

 In the 18th and 19th centuries, New York residents were encouraged to throw their trash into the East River to shore up low-lying sections of Lower Manhattan.
 In the 1950s and 1960s, city planner Robert Moses encouraged residents to dump their trash to fill numerous swamps and rivers around the city to make them more hospitable to development for parkland, fairgrounds, and airports.
 Examples include Pelham Bay Park and Flushing Meadows Park.

 At the height of its use, Staten Island's Fresh Kills landfill was the largest dump in the world, sprawling across 2,200 acres.
-Fresh Kills first opened as a temporary landfill and closed in 2001.
+Fresh Kills first opened in 1948 as a temporary landfill and closed in 2001.
 Starting in the late 20th century, NYC is making an effort to turn old landfill sites into parks.
 Notable examples of this are Freshkills Park in Staten Island and Shirley Chisholm State Park in Brooklyn.
 Most of NYC's waste ends up in landfills outside of the city.
 In 2017, the DSNY disposed of 3.2 million tons of refuse to facilities outside of New York City.

 Waste export

-Since New York City's last municipal incinerator closed in 1990 and last municipal landfill closed in 2001 all of the city's trash has been exported to landfills and incinerators far outside the city.
+Since the city of New York's last municipal incinerator closed in 1990 and last municipal landfill closed in 2001 all of the city's trash has been exported to landfills and incinerators far outside the city.
 Trash is placed in containers at one of the three marine transfer stations, the containers are taken by barge to the Staten Island waste transfer station and placed on trains bound for landfills and incinerators outside the city.